-A new email marketing metric benchmarking study conducted by marketing automation provider, Silverpop, looks at average email open rates, click-through rates and more.
+A new benchmark email marketing metric study conducted by marketing automation provider, Silverpop, looks at average email open rates, click-through rates and more.
 But, are the statistics optimistic or misleading?

 What’s key to understand is not all email campaigns are created equal.
 Click-through Rates (CTR) vary wildly depending on the warmth of the list, how recognizable the sender, the offer/promotion, and even the time of year.

 It’s also worth noting, some email distribution tools calculate “opens” by counting recipients who choose to download images contained in the HTML email.
 Many will open, but not download the images.
 I know I don’t always click ‘download images’.